AuraOne/hello_world/README.md

 # hello_world
-Like hello-world but with an underscore
+Essentially the same as a hello-world repository, but using an underscore instead of a hyphen, to discourage a screenreader from speaking the hyphen.